What is the engagement about?

 When will it happen?

-The overall plan is a long-term.
-Some aspects will begin construction after 2020 with the entire redevelopment complete by 2030.
+It's a long term plan - some aspects will begin construction after 2020 with the entire regeneration complete by 2030.

 Regeneration is not just about physical change.
-Place-making and meanwhile use initiatives including the Catford Gin Festival, Catford Beer Festival, Catford Street Art Project, and new tenants in Council owned units are already revitalising the town centre.
+Placemaking and meanwhile use initiatives including the Catford Food Market, Catford Cornucopia, Catford Gin Festival and new tenants in Council owned units are already revitalising the town centre.

 WE'VE HEARD THIS ALL BEFORE.
 WILL IT ACTUALLY HAPPEN?